Independent Non-Executive Director since February 2021 and Chair since May 2021.

 Independent Non-Executive Director since February 2015.

-Niki has more than 25 years’ experience in financial technology and capital markets.
+Niki has more than 30 years’ experience in financial technology and capital markets.
 She currently runs Market Structure Partners, a strategic consulting firm.
 Niki spent more than a decade in senior positions at Merrill Lynch International.
-She is currently non-executive chairman of listed entity Acquis Exchange Limited, which operates a pan-European share trading platform, and of XTX Markets, a quantitative-driven, electronic global market-maker.
-She is also non-executive director of European financial services company Kepler Cheuvreux International and Borsa Istanbul, the Turkish stock exchange.
-She was previously on the board of MOEX, the Moscow Exchange.
-She serves on the Secondary Markets Advisory Committee to the European Securities Markets Authority and between 2012 and 2018 she was on the Regulatory Decisions Committee of the UK Financial Conduct Authority.
+She is currently Non-Executive Chair of listed entity Aquis Exchange Limited, which operates a pan-European stock exchange and technology business, and of privately owned XTX Markets, a quantitative-driven, electronic global market-maker.
+She is also a Non Executive Director of Kepler Cheuvreux UK Ltd, a French brokerage firm and of FMSB, Fixed Income, Currencies and Commodities Standards Board, a standard setting body for wholesale markets.
+She was previously on the board of MOEX, the Moscow Exchange and of Borsa Istanbul, the Turkish Exchange.
+She also spent 12 years on the Secondary Markets Advisory Committee to the European Securities Markets Authority and 6 years on the Regulatory Decisions Committee of the UK Financial Conduct Authority.

 Julie has over 30 years of experience in technology, including in major organisations such as Western Mining, Exxon, Roy Morgan, General Motors and SAP, covering consulting, software vendor and chief information officer roles.
 In addition to her industry experience, Julie spent 10 years at KPMG as a partner with the firm, during which time she held roles as national lead partner telecommunications, media and technology, and national managing partner - markets.
 Julie was also a member of the KPMG National Executive Committee.
-Julie is a non-executive director of SEEK, Datacom Group, CenITex, Vocus Group, The Australian Red Cross Blood Service and non-profit disability services organisation Yooralla, and a member of the Emergency Services Telecommunications Authority’s ICT Advisory Board.
+Julie is a Non-Executive director of SEEK, Datacom Group, CenITex, Vocus Group, The Australian Red Cross Blood Service and non-profit disability services organisation Yooralla, and a member of the La Trobe University board.

-Independent Non-Executive Director since June 2011.
-Chair of the Audit & Risk Committee since June 2011.
+Non-Executive Director, since February 2020.
+Chair of the Audit & Risk Committee since May 2021.